Not long after they left Aperture Laboratories, there was an emergency.

 More looks were exchanged.

-“It don’t matter, ‘Chell’ ain’t a very common last name anyways.”
+“It don’t matter, ‘Chell’ ain’t a very common first name anyways.”
 Engie said.
 Suddenly, he started typing very fast.

 “You got an idea, Engie?”
 Miss Pauling asked.